nazguls/thesis/PRESS-RELEASE.md

 We have developed an application that removes the complexity from security analysis.
 Abstract away number-crunching by using our proprietary sentiment analysis algorithm, and track your performance over time.

 ## Problem ##
-Financial literacy is at an all-time low.
 Our simple user interface displays price and volume data, current news, and buy, sell, hold recommendations on one screen, greatly simplifying investment decision-making.

 ## Quote ##
 'Our decision to design an application that can make investing easier came from our desire to make a task typically reserved for investment professionals, open to the general public.' -The LimeRock Team